BrieucDM/DFUSE-commandline/README.md

 Calling the STM32 SystemMemory Bootloader from the user application firmware
 -----------------------

-To do this please refer to the following video from ST:
+To do this please refer to the following video from ST. Also you can use the "Blinky Sample" included in the project and  "CD00167594.pdf" file as a reference.

 [Calling the STM32 SystemMemory Bootloader from your application](https://www.youtube.com/watch?v=cvKC-4tCRgw)